automex/amex-license-plate-formatter-php/readme.md

 * Israel (unknown date-now)

 ## More
-Other countries will be added in the future
+* More countries will be added in the future

 # How to install